GH05T-HUNTER5/GH05T-INSTA/README.md

 ```
 If there are any errors, please uninstall {gh05t uninstall all} and reinstall gh05t {git clone https://github.com/GH05T-HUNTER5/GH05T-INSTA
 ```

+`We built this because there is no good brute force tool to use in Termux`

 ## Installation 3.01 {Termux}

 $ `pkg install git`